 UNESCO puts city of Hebron on its heritage in danger list

-The UNESCO World Heritage committee has put the West Bank city of Hebron on its list of world heritage in danger.
-The decision was taken Friday in Krakow, Poland, on a proposal from the Palestinian side that has drawn angry reaction from Israel, whose ambassador left the session.
+The UNESCO World Heritage committee on Friday put the West Bank city of Hebron's Old Town on its list of world heritage in danger, a decision that drew outrage from Israel.
+The decision was taken in Krakow, Poland, on a proposal from the Palestinian side.

 Comments